 Just as “the rich get richer and the poor get poorer,” the traumatized get more traumatized.

-Common ordinary developmental challenges and relationship stresses can lead to Chronic Covert Trauma (CCT) in later childhood and adolescence
+Common ordinary developmental challenges and relationship stresses can lead to non-physical, attachment Chronic Covert Trauma (naCCT) in later childhood and adolescence

 These later challenges include:

 - An unattuned or invalidating family environment

 - Shaming, dismissive responses to a child’s distress emotions, or no response at all